Event Planning for Beginners: A Complete Guide

 Don't wait until after the event to add up receipts.
 Track every commitment, deposit, and payment as it happens.
 A simple spreadsheet works.
 If you're using Dream Event, the budget tracker is built into the platform and updates as you adjust your event concept.

 The venue sets the tone for everything else.
-Here's what to consider:
+Here's what to evaluate:

 Unless you're hosting a small dinner party, you'll probably need help.
-Common vendors for different event types:
+Here's what different event sizes typically require:

 Most events need: